19 de September de 2023 mariana

 13. Sarah P. Duke Gardens, United States

-Located on the campus of Duke University in North Carolina, the Sarah P. Duke Gardens are a serene retreat of botanical diversity.
+The Sarah P. Duke Gardens encompass both landscaped and wooded areas within Duke University, situated in Durham, North Carolina.
 Divided into four main areas, visitors can explore a wide range of landscapes, including terraced gardens, woodland meadows, and peaceful water features.
-These gardens are a testament to the power of nature to inspire and rejuvenate.

 14. Monte Palace Gardens, Madeira